Do Fake Owls Actually Keep Birds Off Solar Panels? (The Honest Answer)

 For most Australian homeowners dealing with bird problems around solar panels:

-Immediate term: Place a moving or motion-activated decoy to interrupt established roosting patterns while you arrange permanent solutions.
+Immediate term: Place a moving or motion-activated decoy to interrupt established roosting patterns.
+Do this while you arrange permanent solutions.

 Permanent fix: Install bird mesh around the panel perimeter ($300–$600 once) plus anti-roosting spikes on ridge caps and frame edges.